likeastore/notifier/README.md

 # Notifier

-The `notifier` is notification server.
-At the moment it provides HTTP API that receives the event and turning that event into corresponding notification.
+HTTP API that receives the event and turning that event into corresponding notification.

-### How it works?

-There are 2 parts of `notifier`: HTTP [server](/source/server.js) and [jobs](/source/jobs.js).
-Both are using `respawn` to get up and be restarted in case of crash.

-HTTP servers receives events and turn those events into `actions`.
-Then `jobs` is scheduling two tasks [resolve](/source/jobs/resolve.js) and [execute](/source/jobs/execute.js).
-Resolvers are taking care of transformation of `action` to the form ready to be executed.
-Executors actually runs the `action`.

 ## API